-Alteril costs $16.91 on Amazon for a package of 30 servings.
+Alteril costs $26.99 on Walgreens’ website for a bottle with 30 servings.

 However, if buying from the official website, you’re covered by a money-back guarantee.
 If you use the entire Alteril pack without any results, you can return it for a full refund (including shipping and handling).

 Since it’s available on Amazon and other online stores, you can get Alteril in Canada, Australia, UK and virtually any other place in the world.

 The last time we checked, you could also get Alteril in stores such as Walmart and Target.

 Alteril vs Melatonin – What’s Better?

 Alteril contains melatonin, amongst other ingredients, some of which are shown in studies to help sleep and others aren’t.

 Although it’s better than melatonin alone, Alteril is not as good as some of our current highest-rated sleep aids on the market.

 That being said, melatonin as a supplement is much cheaper.
 So if money is an issue, it’s a better value than Alteril.